COSC499-CAPSTONE-GROUP/Team-GitHub-Exercise-1/README.md

 By saying I'm _Finding min_ I'm inferring that I'm evaluating which value is the minimum integer value from a given array that only contains integer values.
 This is what the **min.java** file will do.

 #### The findMin method

+This method will take in an integer array as a parameter and will return the minimum value in the array.
+It will only work if the array contains only integer values.